stefanpejcinoski/AutoBacklight/Readme.md

 # Installation

-The script was made on a system running Python 3.7, if you don't have it already i recommend that you install atleast Python 3.7 or above.
+The script was made on a system running Python 3.7, if you don't have it already I recommend that you install Python 3.7 or above.

 The script uses OpenCV to capture images from the webcam and Numpy to process the data, so you need to have them installed